Tuczky/ens/README.md

-# This repo is depreacted, please see [ens-contracts](https://github.com/ensdomains/ens-contracts)
+# This repo is deprecated, please see [ens-contracts](https://github.com/ensdomains/ens-contracts)

 # ENS